elfketchup/SporkVN/README.md

 While the original EKVN project and its SpriteKit-powered spinoff were written in Objective-C, SporkVN has been (as you might have guessed) rewritten in Swift.
-This presents some issues, since the original projects were designed to take advantage of Objective-C's unique features, namely the fact that Objective-C is a dynamically-typed language, while Swift is designed to be more static-typed/type-safe.
+This presents some issues, since the original projects were designed to take advantage of Objective-C's unique features, namely the fact that Objective-C is a dynamically-typed language, while Swift is designed to be more static-typed and type-safe.

 While this normally is only an issue while programming in Swift, it also affects other things that aren't directly related to the code... namely, Property Lists (which EKVN makes heavy use of).
 In the days of the original EKVN,